• Skip to main content

 Example 3: Loom and Semrush’s customer base

-Using numbers as social proof is a quick way to grab your audience’s attention and send a message without having to say anything.
+Leveraging social proof is a quick way to grab your audience’s attention and send a message without having to say anything.
 Both Loom and Semrush have numbers that are hard to ignore.
 Loom shows how many people, businesses, and even countries use their products to show their popularity.

 Semrush’s site does something similar, but it does it uniquely by showing the number of international awards and the percentage of Fortune 500 companies that use Semrush.